-With over 20 years of farm field trip experience and a capacity for whole camps to come all at once, Great Country Farms is the place to meet Virginia Standards of Learning (SOL) requirements and enjoy every minute of fun on the farm (download full list of SOL fulfilments here).
+With over 28 years of farm field trip experience and a capacity to schedule camps to come all at once, Great Country Farms is the place to meet Virginia Standards of Learning (SOL) requirements and enjoy every minute of fun on the farm (download full list of SOL fulfilments here).

-On our real working farm, children have the opportunity to see how produce grows, mine for precious stones, discover the importance of pollinators like honeybees, and the life-cycle of the Monarch Butterfly.
+On our real working farm, children have the opportunity to see how produce grows, or mine for precious stones.
 In addition, all students will enjoy a wagon ride tour of the farm.
-Our educational tours and school trips are seasonally based with a focus on the bounty of the season.
-Our summer field trips feature summer fruits or vegetables such as peaches, blackberries and green beans.
-You can choose from three summer educational tours that we offer here at the farm or even combine two together!
+Our educational field trips are seasonally based with a focus on the bounty of the season.
+Our summer tours feature summer fruits or vegetables such as peaches, blackberries and green beans.
+You can choose from three summer educational tours that we offer.
 Click on the tour below to find out more!

 Don’t forget to exercise their gross motor skills by visiting our 5 acre play area!
 Our 2800 sq ft Pumpkin Jumpin’ Pillow, Triple Threat 100′ slides, pedal cart track and rope swings will make your heart race!
 You can become a Maze Master by challenging each of our 4 mazes.
 See who can climb up the Rubber Ridge tractor tire mountain the fastest or romp in our Corn Bin.

-Please being water for your group.
+Please bring water for your group.
 We strongly recommend a large cooler with cups.

 Ready to book your tour?

 Field Trip FAQs

 - How long does the field trip take?